 An annex of this standard is a succinct list of preferred practices for scuba divers and dive operators.
 A number of organizations have prepared guidelines and codes of conduct for diving and these too were considered for adoption, but were found to be insufficiently prescriptive and specific.
-The guidelines focus primarily on the conduct of divers and overlook the conduct and responsibilities of dive operators and their staff.
+Those guidelines focus primarily on the conduct of divers and overlook the conduct and responsibilities of dive operators and their staff.

-This regional standard does not yet include guidance on sociocultural and economic issues that are key aspects of sustainable tourism.
-An overarching standard on sustainability is expected to be prepared during the next phase of the ICRAN MAR project that could be referenced in this and other operational standards.
-This standard, together with related standards on boat operations, snorkeling, and beach and pool recreation, will be pilot tested at representative sites in Mesoamerica during 2006.
+This standard, together with related standards on snorkeling and boat operations, will be pilot tested at representative sites in Mesoamerica during 2007.
 These tests will validate requirements in the standards, improve their quality and facilitate their implementation.
 In the meantime, any other country or region developing a standard for scuba diving should consider this regional standard for adoption or adaptation.